Trump slams Zelensky for refusing to recognize Russian control of Crimea

 Any move to recognize Russia’s control of Crimea would reverse a decade of US policy and could upset the widely held post-World War Two consensus that international borders should not be changed by force.

-Russian missiles struck Ukraine’s capital city Kyiv and the country’s second largest city Kharkiv hours after Trump’s post, Ukrainian authorities said, with at least one person killed and some 50 wounded in the latest attacks.
+Russian missiles struck Ukraine’s capital city Kyiv and the country’s second largest city Kharkiv hours after Trump’s post, Ukrainian authorities said, with at least two people killed and some 50 wounded in the latest attacks.

 Trump’s comments came after a meeting in London aimed at bringing about an end to Russia’s war in Ukraine had been downgraded after US Secretary of State Marco Rubio said he wouldn’t attend.